-These rights are also suspended if the purchaser does not comply with the conditions or commitments imposed by the government, and for as long as the failure to comply persists.
+48 These rights are also suspended if the purchaser does not comply with the conditions or commitments imposed by the government, and for as long as the failure to comply persists.

-In particular, pursuant to the general rule set forth in Law No. 241 of 7 August 1990, any person who holds a qualified interest in administrative proceedings can obtain access to and make copies of the administrative documentation.
+49 In particular, pursuant to the general rule set forth in Law No. 241 of 7 August 1990, any person who holds a qualified interest in administrative proceedings can obtain access to and make copies of the administrative documentation.
 However, this general right to access does not apply with respect to the information and data contained in the documents filed in the context of the review procedure instrumental to the exercise of the government's special powers under the Law.

-In a specific case, this approach was expressly mentioned in the measure whereby the government exercised its powers.
+50 In a specific case, this approach was expressly mentioned in the measure whereby the government exercised its powers.
 Based on the preamble of the Prime Ministerial Decree of 6 June 2013 - whereby the government exercised its special powers in relation to the acquisition by General Electric of the Avio SpA aero-engine business - we understand that prior to the official notification by General Electric, dated 20 May 2013, the investor and the government had engaged in preliminary discussions documented by certain initial notices in which General Electric confirmed it could accept the conditions that the government would potentially impose for completion of the acquisition.

-Likewise, no specific coordination is established between the government's review and any other clearance process that may be required in respect of the same transaction (e.g., antitrust), therefore the parties must submit various applications for the transaction to be cleared.
+51 Likewise, no specific coordination is established between the government's review and any other clearance process that may be required in respect of the same transaction (e.g., antitrust), therefore the parties must submit various applications for the transaction to be cleared.

-The Law empowers the government to determine which intra-group transactions are not subject to the possible exercise of special powers.
-Pursuant to the 2014 Decree and 2014 Regulation, certain intra-group transactions (such as mergers, demergers, divestitures, and the creation or transfer of security interests) are not subject to the special government powers.
+52 The Law empowers the government to determine which intra-group transactions are not subject to the possible exercise of special powers.
+Pursuant to the 2014 Decree and 2014 Regulation, certain intra-group transactions (such as mergers, demergers, divestitures and the creation or transfer of security interests) are not subject to the special government powers.
 However, prior notification to the government is required.
-Further, the aforementioned government measures provide that the exemption does not apply if the available information indicates a threat of security and functioning of the networks and facilities, or to continuity in procurements.
+Further, the aforementioned government measures provide that the exemption does not apply if the available information indicates a threat of serious harm to the fundamental interests of defence and national security, to public interests relating to the security and functioning of the networks and facilities, or to continuity in procurements.